CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 algorithm will reduce these multiple values into a single new value.
 So, you end up with unique keys that all hold just one value.
 This is exactly done by `reduce()`.
 The `reduce()` member takes three arguments.
 The first argument is the key of type `Yothalot::Key`.
-This key is at least passed by `map()` once.
+Each key is at least passed by `map()` once.

 The second argument are the values of type `Yothalot::Values`.